 Waste not want not:

-There is a lot of waste when it comes to food in this country.
+There is a lot of waste when it comes to food in America.
 I am not just referring to people purchasing food that goes to waste because it sits uneaten in their house until it is spoiled.
 I am referring to the ridiculous waste that goes on in grocery stores.
-I spent over 20 years working in the grocery business, and know it well.
+I have spent over 20 years working in the grocery business, and know it well.

 Letís start with Nabisco products, as this was a section that I was responsible for maintaining.
 The store that I worked in received Nabisco products right from Nabisco delivered on one of their trucks, but we were responsible for stocking it.
 The product would come in on big metal floats, or stacked on a pallet.

-The cardboard packaging that Nabisco crackers comes in is not very sturdy.
+The cardboard packaging that Nabisco crackers come in are not very sturdy.
 It is like the cover of a paperback book, and can be easily crushed, or damaged.
 The saltine crackers with 4 sleeves are the worst, if they are not stacked on top they will be damaged.

 When the crackers come in the cases are wrapped in plastic.
 The Triscuit crackers come 12 wrapped together in plastic wrap for example.
 If these cases are not stacked straight, or shift during shipping, or even have too much weight stacked on top of them, they are easily superciliously damaged.

-We get credit from Nabisco for damaged items, but they do not want the product returned to them.
+We get credit from Nabisco for damaged items, but they do not want the product returned to them, they only want the packaging returned to them.
 We open the box, pull the plastic package out, and toss it in the garbage.
 There is almost never anything wrong with the package, it is still completely sealed, and the crackers all look undamaged, but into the garbage it goes.